-As a University employee, you have access to many systems using your University NetID and password.
+As a Georgetown University employee, you have access to many systems using your NetID and password.
 Current faculty members, graduate students, and Georgetown employees all have a NetID and password already, and these credentials will not change when you are assigned to teach a course.
-If you are unsure of your NetID or password, please contact the UIS Service Center at (202) 687-4949 or firstname.lastname@example.org.
+If you are unsure of your NetID or password, please contact the UIS Service Center at (202) 687-4949 or email@example.com.
 They have staff available 24 hours a day, 7 days a week to assist you.

 Newly hired instructors will be assigned a NetID and password during the hiring process.
-If you are a new instructor that has previously worked or studied at Georgetown, it is important for you to inform us of this, as it may create duplicate NetIDs and delay your access to University systems.
+If you are a new instructor who has previously worked or studied at Georgetown, it is important for you to inform us of this, as it may create duplicate NetIDs and delay your access to University systems.

 When you teach a summer course, you have access to the following systems using your NetID and password: